What is Chakra

-Out of balance: worried about money and work and future.
+When the chakra is not balanced: worried about money and work and future.
 Focused on material possessions.
 Rise of instinctive urges of hunger, sex and sleep, paranoia, fear, procrastination and defensiveness.

 Association: Legs, feet, bones, large intestine, and adrenal gland.

-Yoga Asana: Yamas and niyamas, lotus.
+Yoga Postures to open the chakra: Yamas and niyamas, lotus.

 Our spiritual journey in the universe of the body is to awaken this divine potential (kundalini) and unite her with the infinite at the crown of the head.

-The pelvic – Svadishthana
+The pelvic – Svadishthana Chakra